Le Gardeur Lake (Lac-Croche): Geography

 The Le Gardeur Lake has a length of 3.3 km, a width of 1.1 km and its surface is at an altitude of 604 m.
 This lake between the mountains is made like an inverted U. A peninsula attached to the south shore stretches north 1.3 km.
 It has an area of 1.15 ha and drains a catchment area of 16.12 ha.

 Lac Le Gardeur is supplied with water on the northwest side by the outlet of the Sainte-Anne Ouest River (outlet of Fairchild Lake), as well as by the outlet (coming from the northeast) of Lakes Runan and Mancion.

-From the mouth of Lac Le Gardeur, the current descends on 34.9 km following the course of the Sainte-Anne Ouest River until the confluence of the Neilson River; on 35.6 km south by the Bras du Nord; on 76 km south-west via the Sainte-Anne River to the northeast bank of the Saint Lawrence river.
+From the mouth of Lac Le Gardeur, the current descends on 34.9 km following the course of the Sainte-Anne Ouest River until the confluence of the Neilson River; on 35.6 km south by the Bras du Nord; on 76 km south-west via the Sainte-Anne River to the northeast bank of the St. Lawrence River.